bugsounet/MMM-Assistant2Display/README.md

 ```

 ### Personalized configuration
-this is the default configuration defined if you don't define any value
+this is the default configuration defined, if you don't define any value

 ```js
   {